csc301-fall-2020/assignment-2-60-gabrielbailey-saadkhan/README.md

 	Navigator: Saad
 A lot of time was spent just figuring out what was wanted from A2.
 There was ambiguity in the handout.
 We figured out that it was supposed to be a CLI that cantacted a flask server that performed all backend calculations.
 Setting this up took much longer than anticipated, so we didn't have a functional program by the time the pair programming time expired.
 Thus Gabriel spent some time alone finishing task 1 up before pushing it.

 Gabriel: I found being the driver to be extremely stressful.
 Normally I just look up basic classes or syntax that I forget, but it felt like it would be embarassing in this environment.
 This feature especially took a lot of time, a lot more than was anticipated.
 It included setting up the project, and there was uncertainty about what the project structure should even be.
+Saad: I enjoyed being the navigator.
+Being the navigator allows you to have a bird's eye view of the code and find mistakes much faster than if you were writing the code.
+However, in some ways this is also frustrating as some piece of code might be easier for me to write than the driver but I have to wait my turn.

 2. Add Info to Orders
 	Includes implementing all the objects and classes that define an order/pizza/drink